Minimal models for monomial algebras: Some applications

-\textbf{A short comment on other homological invariants.} We noted that the twisted complex $\mathcal T_A$ is naturally isomorphic to the complex $A\rtimes s^{-1}\mathcal D_A$.
-The morphism $\alpha : \mathcal M\longrightarrow A$ induces a map $\alpha\rtimes\alpha_* : \mathcal M\rtimes s^{-1}\Der(\mathcal M) \longrightarrow A\rtimes s^{-1}\mathcal D_A$ by post-composition, which one can check is a quasi-isomorphism.
-The domain of this map is, naturally, a dg Lie algebra, whose cohomology is $\HH^*(A)$, and it is not hard to prove its Lie bracket induces the Gerstenhaber bracket on $\HH^*(A)$, which gives a description of the Gerstenhaber bracket of $A$ in terms of a model, without having recourse to the bar construction of $A$ or comparison morphsims.
-It seems the first intrinsic definition of the Gerstenhaber bracket was given in~\cite{Sheff} by Stasheff, where it is shown, among other things, that the Lie bracket in the complex $\Coder(BA)$ of coderivations of the bar construction of $A$ induces the Gerstenhaber bracket on $\HH^*(A)$.
+We noted that the twisted complex $\mathcal T_A$ is naturally isomorphic to the complex $A\oplus \mathcal D_A[-1]$.
+The morphism $\alpha : B\longrightarrow A$ induces a map $\alpha\oplus\alpha_* : B\oplus \Der(B)[-1]\longrightarrow A\oplus \mathcal D_A[-1]$ by post-composition, which one can check is a quasi-isomorphism.
+The domain of this map is, naturally, a dg Lie algebra, whose cohomology is $\HH^*(A)$, and it is not hard to prove its Lie bracket induces the Gerstenhaber bracket on $\HH^*(A)$, which gives a description of the Gerstenhaber bracket of $A$ in terms of a model, without having recourse to the bar construction of $A$ or comparison morphisms.
+It seems the first intrinsic definition of the Gerstenhaber bracket was given in~\cite{Sheff} by Stasheff, where it is shown, among other things, that the Lie bracket in the complex $\Coder(BA)$ of coderivations of the bar construction of $A$ induces the Gerstenhaber bracket on Hochschild cohomology.

 It is important to note that the computation of $\HH^*(A)$ through this dg Lie algebra is plausible, for example, if the model has finitely many generators; see \cite{FMT} for two examples.
 In the case of monomial quiver algebras, it may very well happen that, although $\Tor_A$ is locally finitely dimensional, it is not finitely dimensional.
 There is, however, hope that computing Hochschild cohomology, and thus the Gerstenhaber bracket, using derivations of a minimal model is feasible.
 Let us mention, too, that one can also compute cyclic homology and non-commutative de Rham homology of $A$ through a model following~\cite{FeiginTsygan}, using non-commutative differential forms.
 These are treated in detail, for example, in~\cite{Karoubi}*{Chapter 1} and~\cite{Loday}*{Chapter 2,\S 6}.

-Naturally, one may also compute Hochschild homology through a model, and the action of Hochschild cohomology on Hochschild homology.
-We intend to pursue these ideas in an upcoming article.
+One can in fact compute the Tamarkin--Tsygan calculus~\cite{TT} of $A$ through a model; we have pursued this in~\cite{TTC}, where in particular we use this minimal model to compute the Tamarkin--Tsygan calculus of some monomial algebras.